hanimao/devOps-notes-/OCI.md

 Bottleneck; Area of a system where resource contention is highest.
 Produces a slowness so you have to find these bottlenecks.
 Throughput: work per unit time
 Response time: Time to complete a given workload
-Baseline: A representation of system peShould capture usage highs and lows
+Baseline: A representation of system performance and the performance tuning relies on baseline.
+Should capture usage highs and lows and gives a picture of a normal running system.
 Snapshot: Can be overlaid to compare against baselines

+**Approaches to Performance Tuning**